alpha-netzilla/faceboot_messenger_bot_with_ruby_sinagra/README.md

     ```ruby
     $ PAGE_TOKEN=<PAGE_TOKEN> VERIFY_TOKEN=<YOUR_VERIFY_TOKEN> CHAT_BOT_ID=<CHAT_BOT_ID> ruby bot.rb
     ```
-    PAGE_TOKEN  : we can see on an facebook developper page.
+    PAGE_TOKEN  : Like a password which we can see on the facebook developper page.
-    VERIFY_TOKEN: An arbitrary keyword which we can creat on facebook developer page.
+    VERIFY_TOKEN: An arbitrary keyword which we can creat on the facebook developer page.
-    CHAT_BOT_ID : It equals a facebook page id which we can see on the facebook bage.
+    CHAT_BOT_ID : Equals a facebook page id which we can see on the facebook bage.

  4. Test the bot
    Say something like "test aaa", "test bbb", "test ccc", "test ddd" whose comments are for test scenario.